EktaMall/ETH-AVAX-Assessment/README.md

 ## Purpose

 The purpose of this project is to provide an example of how to use error handling statements in Solidity smart contracts.
-This helps developers understand how to enforce conditions and handle errors in their contracts.
+This helps developers to understand how to enforce conditions and handle errors in their contracts.

 ## Features